 Creative Mindset: A Simple Guide to a Creative Mindset

-Having a creative mindset means living with a mindset that allows you to think, feel, and express yourself creatively, and doing that consistently.
-It’s a mindset that is open and not fixed or closed.
-It’s a way to view the world and yourself with wonder.
+Having a creative mindset means living with a mindset that allows you to think, feel, and express yourself creatively, and doing so consistently.
+It’s a way of viewing the world with curiosity and possibility.

 In this post, I’ll look at what mindset is, in my opinion, and the 4 most common and talked about mindsets.

-Then I’ll take you through the most important aspects of a creative mindset from my experience.
+Then I’ll take you through the most important aspects of a creative mindset from my experience as a creative and creativity coach.

 What is a mindset?